Threats to Oak Woodlands

 Disease: Sudden Oak Death

-UC provided initial seed money to assist in studying this new disease, and to establish the California Oak Mortality Task Force (COMTF), a multi-agency collaborative team focused on understanding this new pest and educating the public about how to manage infected stands and curtail the spread of this damaging disease.
+The California Oak Mortality Task Force (COMTF) is a multi-agency collaborative team focused on understanding this disease and educating the public about how to manage infected stands and curtail the spread of this damaging disease.

 Invasive Plants: Barbed Goatgrass